 11 Best Japan Off the Beaten Path Places

-I love exploring off the beaten path places and there are many in Japan that you can explore as a solo traveller.
+I love exploring off the beaten path places in Japan, and there are many in this beautiful country where you can explore as a solo traveller.
 Here are my top 11 favourites:

 - Shimanami Kaido